-7.2.
+8.2.
 Putting server.locks directory into RAM

 The server.locks directory is maintained in the \$P4ROOT (so /p4/1/root) for a running server instance.
-This directory contains a tree of 17 byte long files which is used for lock co-ordination amongst p4d processes.
+This directory contains a tree of 0-length files (or 17 byte files in earlier p4d versions) used for lock coordination amongst p4d processes.